Course Format – Fall 2019

 Assignments, Expectations and Grading

 Students will be expected to attend all class meetings.
-This is vital for a class that only meets 15 times.
+This is vital for a class that only meets 13 times.
 Please do not forget to sign in so that you can get credit; you are responsible for signing yourself in each week.
 Participation grades include attendance and weekly written responses.
-We read these week by week but do not formally grade them; we also review each student’s compiled responses at semester’s end for your participation grade.
-Deep understanding of the reading and engagement with the discussion questions that Michael Williams will post each week are the heart of the matter.
+We read these week by week but do not formally grade them; we review each student’s compiled responses at semester’s end for your participation grade.
+Deep engagement with the readings and the discussion questions that Michael will post each week are the heart of the matter.

-The participation grade accounts for 20% of the final grade.
-A take-home or in-class essay that weaves together themes from all of the readings will be due on March 29 (if it is a take-home, it will be distributed on March 22); either of these essays will account for 20% of the final grade.
-A short research and analysis assignment (see below) due on April 5 will account for 20%.
-The final exam will require both objective mastery of the factual material and an in-class essay, and will account for the remaining 40 per cent of the final grade.
+The participation grade accounts for 20 per cent of the final grade.
+A midterm take-home essay that weaves together themes from all of the readings will be distributed on March 7 and due on March 10; these essays will account for 30 per cent of the final grade.
+A short research and analysis assignment (see below) due on April 4 will account for 10 per cent.
+The final exam on Friday, May 5, from 7:00 to 10:00 PM will require both objective mastery of the factual material, especially the reading, and an in-class essay, and will account for the remaining 40 per cent of the final grade.